-NOISE CONTROL IN OFFICES AND FACTORIES January, 1931 8-A-1-G [BMS-46] Printed in U. S. A. 4
+NOISE CONTROL IN OFFICES AND FACTORIES 8-A-1-G [BMS-46]

 In new work Sanacoustic Tile has an advantage over the other materials in that its use eliminates the cost of metal lath and plaster.
 The same also holds for Sanacoustic Holorib, which can be so supplied as to comprise all the features of a built-up roof, a metal ceiling, thermal insulation and an acoustical treatment.